 The Wynwood spot Le Chick is, in fact, pretty good at chicken.
 They cook it rotisserie style, fried, and in sandwich form with their Fried Chicken Bun.
 The chicken here is nice and crispy.
 The bun is squishy, but firm enough to hold the whole thing together.
 And there’s swiss cheese melted evenly over it all.
 Our only complaint about this one is the bib lettuce, which gets a little soggy and sad when heated.
 But it’s pretty easy to just yank off like a tablecloth.
 Le Chick is open for outdoor dining and takeout.

 Fuku is a delivery-only restaurant from the Momofuku team operating out of a few different ghost kitchens around Miami.
-These are simple, but tasty, chicken sandwiches, served on soft potato buns.
-There are a couple of simple versions with pretty much just fried dark meat and pickles, and some more elaborate versions - like the chicken, bacon, ranch sandwich.
+These are simple, but tasty, chicken sandwiches, served on soft potato buns with breast meat.
 But, because it is delivery-only, we can’t vouch that your sandwich will arrive in pristine condition.
 Smooshed, cold, or very late sandwiches - it’s all a possibility.
 But so is a perfectly fine fried chicken sandwich.

 There’s a reason Yardbird is always busy.
 They’re really good at fried chicken - and who doesn’t like fried chicken?
 Not you, who has made it this far in a fried chicken sandwich guide.
 So consider ordering their Nashville hot chicken sandwich if you’re ever in South Beach.
 (They’re open for outdoor dining right now as well.)
 It’s big, crunchy, spicy, and will give you an excuse to get a side of mac and cheese.